inji/inji-wallet/docs/presentation-during-issuance.md

 # Presentation During Issuance

-When issuing credentials, it is often necessary to present certain information or proofs to the issuer.
+When issuing credentials to a user, authentication or authorization is often required.
+The most common factor used is an OTP.
+However, using OTPs means the user must recall their identifier each time they access their credential.
+To simplify this, the specification allows submitting an existing credential to authorize the user for credential issuance — a process known as Presentation during Issuance.
+In essence, it means presenting one credential to obtain another.

+Example use cases:
+- To issue a Student ID Credential, the user presents an Enrollment Credential issued by the educational institution.
+- To issue a Health Insurance Credential, the user presents an Identity Credential issued by a government authority.

 This document focuses on the tech design to support presentations during the issuance process, particularly in scenarios where the issuer requires a presentation to be made before issuing a credential.

 ## Clarifications

-- The OVP request received is no different from current OVP request structure followed in Wallet (Draft 23 OpenID4VP specification using DIF presentation exchange).
+- The OVP request received is no different from current OVP request structure followed in Wallet (Draft 23 OpenID4VP specification using DIF presentation exchange). // TODO: add as hyper link
 - The VP response created is also similar to the current VP response structure followed in Wallet (Draft 23 OpenID4VP specification using DIF presentation exchange).
-- Wallet supports for `openid4vp_presentation` interaction type only in this flow as of now.
+- Wallet supports for `openid4vp_presentation` interaction type only.
+Other interaction types like `redirect_to_web` will be supported in future.

+### Future scope
+- redirect_to_web interaction type support during issuance.

 ## Pre-requisites